 Vacuum the entire pool, brush down the walls, and skim the surface.
 Your pool should be spotless when you cover it.
 The cleaner it is when you close it, the fewer nasty surprises you’ll find when you open it in the spring.

 Don’t Drain your Pool Entirely

-It might not make sense now, but completely draining your pool for the wintertime can potentially cause serious issues in and around your pool.
-Read your pool manufacturer’s instruction about pool draining.
+It might not make sense now, but completely draining your pool for the wintertime can cause severe issues in and around your pool.
+Read your pool manufacturer’s instructions about pool draining.
 Your local pool professionals can give you additional information as well.
 Generally, the water level should be about a foot lower than the skimmer if you have a mesh cover and about half a foot below the skimmer for solid covers.
 Plan for this process to take at least a day or two.

-If you haven’t yet requested pool closing services from Arrow Pool, you should set up an appointment soon.
-Our fleet of 20 trucks has been meeting the pool closing needs of residential pool owners in southeastern Pennsylvania for over 30 years.
-Our current expert team of pool closing professionals will help you through the winterizing process and provide a professional cover, winterizing chemicals, and the highest quality equipment maintenance to keep your pool clear and clean.
+If you haven’t yet requested professional pool closing services from Arrow Pool Service, you should set up an appointment.
+Our team of pool closing professionals will help you through the winterizing process and provide a professional cover, winterizing chemicals, and the highest quality equipment maintenance to keep your pool clear and clean.

 Getting Your Pool Ready for Winter With Arrow Pool Service

 If you’re still Googling “How to winterize your pool,” stop and contact the experts at Arrow Pool Service today!
 We can ensure your pool is winterized correctly so you can rest assured knowing your investment is protected, and that costly damage won’t occur.
 Don’t take any chances – call Arrow Pool Service at 610-557-3936 to request pool closing assistance.